 The Regional Framework addresses priority WPS issues and emerging trends in the Asia-Pacific region.
 Activities under this investment include:

-- technical and financial support to civil society organisations to implement the WPS agenda at the regional, national and community levels; and
+- technical and financial support to civil society organisations to implement the WPS agenda at the regional, national and community levels

 - capacity strengthening and networking opportunities for women's rights civil society organisations to advance WPS.